 FAQs About Call Routing for Small Business

-What is the call routing process?
+What is call routing for business?

 What is the difference between call routing and IVR?